Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-410.
 Quality control plan.

-The training manager shall develop and implement a quality control plan.
-The plan shall be used to maintain and improve the quality of the accredited lead training program over time.
-This plan shall contain at least the following elements:
+The training manager must develop and implement a quality control plan.
+The plan will be used to maintain and improve the quality of the accredited lead training program over time.
+The plan must contain at least the following elements:

 1. Procedures for periodic revision of training materials and course test to reflect innovations in the field.